Candle Care Tips

 For your safety and to ensure optimal candle performance, please follow these guidelines:

-• Maximum Burn Time: Do not burn for more than 4 hours at a time.
+• Do not burn for more than 4 hours at a time.

-• Keep Away: Always keep candles out of reach of children, pets, and away from drafts.
+• Always keep candles out of reach of children, pets, and away from drafts.
 Drafts can cause uneven burning, excess soot, and may overheat the jar.

-• Never Leave Unattended: Never leave a burning candle unattended or near flammable items such as curtains, bedding, books, or décor.
+• Never leave a burning candle unattended or near flammable items such as curtains, bedding, books, or décor.

-• Trim the Wick: Trim the wick to ¼ inch before each use to ensure a clean, long-lasting burn and reduce soot.
+• Trim the wick to ¼ inch before each use to ensure a clean, long-lasting burn and reduce soot.

 • Do Not Burn Overnight: Do not use candles as night lights or leave them burning while sleeping.

-• End of Life: Discontinue use when about 1/2 inch of wax remains.
+• Discontinue use when about 1/2 inch of wax remains.
 To safely enjoy the remaining wax, consider using a wax melter.

 • Allow the candle to cool and solidify completely before handling or relighting.